1. Meet Your Match

 Complete a cat adoption profile

-, a dog adoption profile
+or dog adoption profile

 Your Adoption Counselor will review your profile with you and go over how to get your home ready for your new pet.
 Preparing ahead for the newest arrival helps your pet feel safe and relaxed as it makes the big move from shelter to forever home.
 This includes making sure you have proof that all your pets are up to date on their rabies shot.

 Your Adoption Counselor will work with you to answer any questions you have and will go over your new pet's history and medical information.
 You'll also pay the adoption fee and sign the Adoption Agreement, which officially transfers your new pet's ownership to you.
 Our cats and dogs are fixed, fully vetted, and generally healthy when they leave our care.

 Adoption Counselors as a Resource